 If you are a business considering employing a consultant to implement a Search Engine Optimization strategy you may well be asking “how do I measure results”?
 A good question.
 And one which deserves an answer.

 If there is no measurement in place how will you know that the SEO you are paying for is working?
-Fortunately, Google has a couple of good tools which can help and verify results.
-This Article looks at Google Search Console.
+Fortunately, Google has a couple of good tools that can help and verify results.
+This article looks at Google Search Console.
 A future Article will uncover ideas in Google Analytics.